RC2208/My_Movie_Rec_System/README.md

 ## TOP10 (Top10.html)

 - List of top 10 movies of all genres sorted according to decreasing popularity.
 Click on any of the listed movies, you'll get the details of the movie as well as recommendations.
 File uses the `rec.js` file
+ - **The top10, top rated and popular movies are arranged according to the values in the TMDB2.csv dataset and not the tmdv site data.**

 ![image](https://user-images.githubusercontent.com/70155541/170509604-f244e9c7-e490-407c-b024-eb7901ce4150.png)